Joe-Collins-1986/minesweeper/README.md

    #### SVG img
    An SVG image was used in the background.
-   Due to the build I was not able to implement a png background and instread imput the SVG coordinates directly into the layout.html file.
+   Due to the build, I was not able to implement a png background and instead input the SVG coordinates directly into the layout.html file.

    ![Background Img](readme_assets/ux/backgound_img.svg)
    <br>

    ---

-   #### Flavicon
+   #### Favicon
-   Flavicon updated for better user experience.
+   Favicon updated for better user experience.
-   This could not be achieved through the normal process of storing a flavicon icon in the root directory and instead had to link to an external web image.
+   This could not be achieved through the normal process of storing a favicon icon in the root directory and instead had to link to an external web image.

    ![Flavicon Img](readme_assets/ux/flavicon.png)
    <br>